KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

   7. This function needs to be called inside the body of the `submitOrder` function, on a new line directly below the following code: `$("#order-details").append("<h1>" + orderName + " would like a " + drinkName + "</h1>");`

   {% hint style='info' %}
 Remember how we call functions like in Step 2 under the "Call the Function" section above?
-This time you’ll need to pass the `orderCount` variable to the `submitOrder` function! `myFunction(passedParameter);`
+This time you’ll need to pass the `orderCount` variable to the `updateOrderCount` function! `myFunction(passedParameter);`
   {% endhint %}

 ###### Alerts & Conditionals